FGNN2/FGNN2_pretraindata/README.md

 ## Raw AIG Download

-You can now download our raw AIG data from the following link: (7-zipped ~500MB)
+You can now download our raw AIG data from the following link: (7-zipped ~MB)

 The archive contains:

-* The netlists of a large amount of syntheic truthtables with the input width ranges from 4 to 7.
+* The netlists of a large number of synthetic truth table circuits in the AIG format (.bench) with the input width ranges from 4 to 7.
+* The augmented positive pairs of each truth table netlist using replacement ratios 10%, 20%, 40%, and 50%.
+Note that the augmentation changes the topology while maintaining the Boolean functionality.

+## Graph Data Download for GNN Training & Inference
+Please use the link below.
+The 7-zipped file is about  MB in size.

+## Documentation
+You can also refer to our [code](https://github.com/ZeayW/FGNN2) for usage.